holographxyz/holograph-protocol/README.md

 ### Fee Economics

+- TODO: Integrate Doppler fee mechanism
-- Launch Fee: 0.005 ETH per token launch
+- Launch Fee: 0.005 ETH per token launch (This is a temporary hardcoded value that will be reworked once the above is done)
 - Protocol Fee: 1.5% of launch fee (0.000075 ETH)
 - Conversion Rate: ~0.000000139 WETH per 1 HLG at time of writing
 - Distribution: 50% burn, 50% staking rewards